pulumi/pulumi/README.md

 [![Build Status](https://travis-ci.com/pulumi/pulumi-fabric.svg?token=cTUUEgrxaTEGyecqJpDn&branch=master)](https://travis-ci.com/pulumi/pulumi-fabric)

-# Lumi
+# Pulumi Fabric

-Lumi is a framework and toolset for creating reusable cloud services.
+The Pulumi Fabric ("Lumi") is a framework and toolset for creating reusable cloud services.

 If you are learning about Lumi for the first time, please see [the overview document](docs/overview.md).